CyprienHoelzl/railFE/README.md

 **You are now ready to proceed to running railFE.**

 ## Usage
 railFE is designed as an extensible Python package.

 ### Examples

-The folder railFE/examples contains several usage examples of the
+The folder railFE/examples contains several usage cases of the package:
+1. [Example 0](examples/timoshenkoBeamElements_plotting.py): Plotting the shape function for 4DOF Timoshenko elements without and with elastic bedding.
 1. [Example 1](examples/TrackFrequencyResponseEvaluation.py): Evaluation of the frequency response of the track (selected observed degrees of freedom) under a point load applied at a fixed location on the Finite Element model.
 2. [Example 2 to do](examples/to_do): Simulation of dynamic response of the system with gaussian track noise.
+3. [Example 3](examples/timeintegration_default_track_impulse.py): Simulation of dynamic response when crossing a geometric irregularity on the rail (impulse like excitation and gaussian noise).
-3. [Example 3](examples/AnalysisSimplifiedVTIM.py): Simulation of dynamic response when crossing a geometric irregularity on the rail (impulse like excitation).
+3. [Example 4](examples/timeintegration_varyingtrackparams_impulse.py): Simulation of dynamic response when crossing a geometric irregularity on the rail with different track parameters and speeds  (impulse like excitation and gaussian noise).
-4. [Example 4](examples/TimoshenkoBeam_AnalyticShapeFunctions.py) Analytic solution of the timoshenko beam shape functions: TimoshenkoBeam_AnalyticShapeFunctions.py
+4. [Example 5](examples/TimoshenkoBeam_AnalyticShapeFunctions.py): Analytic solution of the timoshenko beam shape functions: TimoshenkoBeam_AnalyticShapeFunctions.py

 ## Maintainers